 Education

-Grant Writers' Seminars
+Grant Writers' Seminar

 About the program

-OCTOBER 3, 2024 | 8:30AM – 4:30PM
+OCTOBER 6, 2025 | 8:30AM – 4:30PM

 Write Winning Grant Proposals

-An all-day seminar on October 3rd, Write Winning Grant Proposals teaches participants to write competitive NIH grants that present their project clearly, compellingly, and accessibly for different audiences.
+An all-day seminar on October 6th, Write Winning Grant Proposals teaches participants to write competitive NIH grants that present their project clearly, compellingly, and accessibly for different audiences.

 GRANT CENTRAL